 Holding it gives you the impression that it’s well thought out.
-It feels sturdy and durable.
+It feels sturdy and durable when hold.
 Not one of those massage guns that you first hold and straightaway can tell that it won’t go the distance.

 Yet we might say for us simple is better.
 It’s much easier to know you won’t have to fiddle with it mid-massage trying to figure out what button does what exactly.